 4. Additional prizes to be awarded (when available - see website for details):

 b.
 Overall Prizes for largest fish caught on a specific product (picture or video may be

 required) or during a specific time period.

 c.
-Monthly Prizes for overall largest fish entered each month during the event.
+Monthly Prizes for overall largest fish (and/ or largest of a specific species category)

 e.
 Fish Mounts & additional cash awards at higher attendance levels.
 Mounts may be

-lbs, Pickerel over 6 lbs, Crappie over 2.5 lbs, Yellow Perch over 2.25 lbs, and Panfish
+32", Pickerel over 34", Crappie over 16", Yellow Perch over 16", and Panfish over 12").

 g.
 Product specific awards - requires either a picture or video clearly showing the product